15 Defining Chapters in Shohei Ohtani’s Unstoppable MLB Journey

 Noriko Kudo/Wikimedia Commons

 Shohei was born in Japan on July 5, 1994, into a family with a natural affinity for sports.
-His father was an amateur baseball player, while his mother was a competitive badminton player, and the two encouraged him to pursue his passion for baseball.
+His father was an amateur baseball player, while his mother was a competitive badminton player.
+The two encouraged him to pursue his passion for baseball.

 High School Stardom